Foster's Lager

 Aug 2 , 1983 Tuesday (727.2 mtg) From Gonzo!s Appalachian Trail journal

-This morning I walked back up the blue-blazed trail .4 miles to the junction with the AT, stashed my pack in the woods, and walked back to the Broidrich's for breakfast.
+This morning I walked back up the blue-blazed trail .4 miles to the junction with the AT, stashed my pack in the woods, and returned to the Broidrich's for breakfast.
 I secured a needle and thread to fix my strap and sat down to a wonderful breakfast of four eggs, toast, melon, tea, and two bananas.
-I also carried some water back with me for the day.
+I also left their home with some water for the day.
 Very nice people.

 Soon after entering Connecticut, the trail bounced back into New York for one last fling and just as quickly dove back into Connecticut leaving New York for good.
 I picked up some young girls in that New York section who were determined to follow, or should I say "race" me down to the water pump at Four Corners in Macedonia State Park.
-The group of girls were members of a camp group led by a couple of nice English counselors.
+The group of girls were members of a camp group from Kenwood Camp for girls led by a couple of nice female English counselors.
 They had all kinds of questions about hiking and what I was attempting to accomplish.

 Gonzo!
 Appalachian Trail Journals ©1983